tomrpl/defiscan/src/content/template.md

 x: "https://x.com/projecthandle"
 github: "https://github.com/projectgithub"
 defillama_slug: "the slug used by https://defillama.com"
-type: "any of Stablecoin, DEX, Lending, Yield, Other"
 chain: "the name of the chain on which the protocol is deployed"
 stage: 0
 risks: "['x','x','x','x','x']"